 We are looking for volunteers with some experience

 Our volunteer gardener Bryan, who has created this amazing space from scratch, could do with a little help to do some of the basic tasks to keep the garden watered, tidy, weeded, clean, swept, and maintained.
 We are also looking for people who have gardening experience who can do a little more on top.
 Why not get in touch with us at firstname.lastname@example.org to have a cuppa and see how you can help to continue this wonderful gardens development.
 It's such a wonderful haven!

 Spending time in the Garden

-The community garden has brought many of us together in the ways we use it from, volunteers doing a spot of gardening to picnics for the kids, Locals eating their peggy's purchases, to garden stalls, One Seed Forward like to have a free seedling drive with us once a year and also we have held some kids competitions in the garden our last one was a stone painting competition.
+The community garden has brought many of us together in the ways we use it, from volunteers doing a spot of gardening to picnics for the kids, to locals eating their Peggy's purchases, to garden stalls, and One Seed Forward who like to have a free seedling drive with us once a year.
+We have also held some kids' competitions in the garden.
+Our last one was a stone painting competition.
 Having a small garden space really does bring people together and this is what a community centre is all about.

 MURAL DESIGNED BY MANDY CLUBB